GiuliaCorrea100/GiuliaCorrea100/README.md

 - Advanced JavaScript
 - PostgreSQL
 - React.js
 - A bit of Nest.js
+- DevOps concepts

+☁️ Exploring the basics of Cloud Computing and DevOps concepts to strengthen my foundation in modern software deployment and infrastructure.

 ---